hbc/NGS_Data_Analysis_Course/sessionII/lessons/03_alignment_quality.md

 ## Learning objectives

+* Evaluating the aligner output files
-* Familiarizing with the standard alignment file (SAM/BAM) structure
+* Understanding the standard alignment file (SAM/BAM) structure
 * Using `samtools` to evaluate alignment quality
 * Visualizing alignment quality using IGV (genome browser)

+## Assessin alignment quality

 After running our FASTQ files through the STAR aligner, you should have noticed a number of output files in the `~/ngs_course/rnaseq/results/STAR` directory.
 Let's take a quick look at some of the files that were generated and explore the content of some of them.
 What you should see, is that for each FASTQ file you have **5 output files** and a single tmp directory.
 Briefly, these files are described below: